orbs-network/orbs-ethereum-contracts-v2/README.md

 import { getAbiByContractAddress } from "@orbs-network/orbs-ethereum-contracts-v2";
 const DelegationsContractABI = getAbiByContractRegistryKey("0xB97178870F39d4389210086E4BcaccACD715c71d");
 ```
-*Important* - `getAbiByContractAddress()` needs to be manually updated for every newly deployed contract.
+**Important** - `getAbiByContractAddress()` needs to be manually updated for every newly deployed contract.
 It may return `undefined` when the given address is unrecognized.
 The address->ABI mapping is defined [here](https://github.com/orbs-network/orbs-ethereum-contracts-v2/blob/master/deployed-contracts.ts).
+See (Upgrading a contract)[https://github.com/orbs-network/posv2-contracts-deployment-migration#upgrading-a-contract].

 ### To use the test-kit
 ```bash